diffbot/docs/docs/api-list.md

 "X-Forward-X-Evaluate": "function() {start();setTimeout(function(){var loadMoreNode=document.querySelector('a.loadMore');if (loadMoreNode != null) {loadMoreNode.click();setTimeout(function(){end();}, 800);} else {end();}},500);}"
 ```

 > Note: X-Evaluate will only be executed if called from the API the rule resides in.
-If you have an X-Evaluate script in your Article API rule and make a request with the Analyze API that identifies the page as an article, the X-Evaluate will not be executed.
+If you have an X-Evaluate script in your List API rule and make a request with the Analyze API that identifies the page as a list, the X-Evaluate will not be executed.

 ### Saving Data to a Custom Field Using Javascript